merely-useful/py-rse/glossary.md

 :   Is similar to a [bug tracking system](#bug_tracker) in that it tracks "issues" made to a [repository](#repository), usually in the form of [feature requests](#feature_request), [bug reports](#bug_report), or some other todo item.

 **JavaScript Object Notation**<a id="json"></a>
 :   A way to represent data by combining basic values like numbers and character strings in lists and name/value structures.
 The acronym stands for "JavaScript Object Notation"; unlike better-defined standards like [XML](#xml), it is unencumbered by a syntax for comments or ways to define a [schema](#schema).
+See also: [YAML](#yaml)

 **kebab case**<a id="kebab_case"></a>
 :   A naming convention in which the parts of a name are separated with dashes, as in `first-second-third`.
 See also: [camel case](#camel_case), [pothole case](#pothole_case)